openedx-unsupported/devstack/README.rst

    .. code:: sh

        make dev.pull

+   Note -
+   If you are setting up devstack to develop on Open edx named releases, see `instructions<docs/developing_on_named_release_branches.rst>`_ before following this step 3

 3. Optional: You have an option to use NFS on MacOS which may improve the performance significantly.
 To set it up ONLY ON MAC, do
     .. code:: sh